ilia3101/SpectralMeasurements/README.md

 - Lumix GF3
 - Pentax * IST DL

-I have measured a few more cameras including a Canon 5DS with a bad/old version of this setup.
+I have measured a few more cameras with a bad/old version of this setup, might upload that data to an 'old' folder.

 I'm always looking for more cameras.
 Anyone in the UK willing to send me theirs for measurement?